LegalNav/LegalNavigator/README.md

 A2J GA's on the other hand, are comprised of various files exported as a ZIP file from the A2J Author tool: https://www.a2jauthor.org/.
 Exported ZIP files are uploaded to Legal Navigator and live in the `unzipped_gas` directory within `uploads`.

-## Access 2 Justice (A2J) Integration
+## A2J Author
 The official Legal Navigator website has worked with the A2J team in order to have their list of resources available from the A2J Author tool (Used to create Guided Assistants).
-In order for another instance of Legal Navigator to support this functionality, the respective party must reach out to A2J themselves.
+In order for another instance of Legal Navigator to support this functionality, the respective party must reach out to the A2J Author team at CALI.